fguillen/SpaceSuckersChronicles/README.md

 The _User_ use the _console client_ to interact with the _server_.

-The _User_ create an account and magically a _Planet_ will be create for him/her with an small _Float_ and a basic _Resources_ to star build and explore.
+The _User_ create an account and magically a _Planet_ will be create for him/her with an small _Fleet_ and a basic _Resources_ to star build and explore.

 The _User_ could start build new _Fabrics_ or _Ships_ or send _Spy Ships_ to random locations trying to find new _Planets_.

-Once the _User_ has find a new _Planet_ he can send a _Float_ to this _Planet_ an conquer it.
+Once the _User_ has find a new _Planet_ he can send a _Fleet_ to this _Planet_ an conquer it.

-Attacks will be produced when two enemy _Floats_ are found in the same planet. _Attacks_ will be resolved automatically and not strategy possibilities are available.
+Attacks will be produced when two enemy _Fleets_ are found in the same planet. _Attacks_ will be resolved automatically and not strategy possibilities are available.
 The winner of the _Attack_ will be the owner of the _Planet_.

 ### The User Commands